Ade-Pyaar/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-A little sentiment analysis project using tweets extracted from twitter
+Sentiment Analysis and Classification of tweets extracted from twitter using Naive Bayes